ak47gk/Appointment_Scheduler/README.md

 ## Python tkinter based GUI
 ### About Project
 This project was for a online python class presentation.
 It's free to take help for your college project.
-This is my first tkinter based python app with 1 months of learing.
-So there are so many bugs and so many unnessesary lines.
+This is my first tkinter based python app.
+So there are many bugs.
 Took help from various youtube channels while doing this project.

 ### Some screenshots:
 ### Home Screen: